xuyangbocn/slack-app-plus-llm/README.md

 - _EITHER_ Add this Slack App to Channels you would like to monitor
 - _OR_ message this Slack App directly
+- (Usage also depends on this Slack App's Event Subscription and Permission setup)

 ## Customize Handling of Slack Events